isaacwasserman/FacialShadowRemoval/README.md

 3. Run the cells contained in [classical/classical.ipynb](classical/classical.ipynb).

+### Exploratory Files

+For the remaining exploratory files that are not a key portion of our research, such as baseline or shadow classifier.
+The requirements, inputs, and results are self-contained in the respective folders and .ipynb files.

 ## References
 [1] Yingqing He, Yazhou Xing, Tianjia Zhang, and Qifeng Chen.
 Unsupervised portrait shadow removal via generative priors.
 In Proceedings of the 29th ACM International